 If someone you love is addicted to drugs or alcohol, then you’re no stranger to heartache and worry.
 In addition to those feelings, bitterness and disappointment are probably unfortunate staples of your home.
 Life kind of becomes a pressure cooker; things are always on the verge of blowing up.

 It’s hard to understand substance abuse if you’ve never been in its clutches and it can be more than frustrating to stand idly by while a loved one slowly destroys his life.
-You want to help, but you’re not sure how.
+You want to help, but you’re not sure what to say to an addict.
 You don’t understand why he refuses to listen; you may even believe that – if he really loved you– he’d stop taking drugs.

 Whether your loved one is an active addict, in early recovery, or in the middle of a treatment program, you have to re-learn communication skills.
 And part of that process includes learning what not to say.
 Every situation is unique, but certain words are universally more harmful than helpful when dealing with addiction.